Starting up business in Finland - foreign company

 No permanent establishment in Finland

 If a company has no permanent establishment in Finland for income tax purposes, it does not have to seek entry in the Register of Employers, and it is not treated as having any employer obligations.
-If an employee of yours stays in Finland for more than 6 months, you must file an Employer Payroll Report at the end of the year, and report all wages paid.
-Foreign leasing corporations has to submit the Employer Payroll Reports in all situations where an international treaty does not prevent Finland from collecting income tax on the leased employee's wages.
+However, it must provide a report on the wages that it paid out if its workers stay in Finland for longer than 6 months.

 However, the company is entitled to request for employer registration on a voluntary basis.
 When the company is registered, it must either withhold tax at source, or carry out normal Finnish withholding according to the instructions on each employee's tax cards.